 Masters Programs - Frequently Asked Questions

-The International MSc in Management is a pre-experience program, which means it is suitable for those who have just graduated or are about to graduate from a Bachelors program and have less than 2 years of professional experience.
-An MBA is designed as a post-experience program, which means it is appropriate for graduates with at least two years' professional experience.
+The Masters of Science are pre-experience programs, which means it is suitable for those who have just graduated or are about to graduate from a Bachelors program and have less than 2 years of professional experience.
+An MBA or an Executive Master is designed as a post-experience program, which means it is mandatory for graduates with more than two years' professional experience.

 Yes, it is required.
 It is recommended a bachelor degree in Management, Economics or Finance.

 Upon completion of the program, the Universidade Católica Portuguesa will grant you the Master Degree.
 Our Master Programs alumni have the best reputation among Portuguese schools and Career Placement is consistently ranked as a TOP10 worldwide by the Financial Times Rankings for Master Programs.
 A CATÓLICA-LISBON degree is recognized worldwide as we are part of the restricted group of 1% of Business Schools worldwide accredited by all three management education associations (AACSB, EQUIS and AMBA) and CATÓLICA-LISBON is consistently ranked in the Top 30 of European Business Schools (Financial Times Top European Business Schools Ranking).